rickb777/servefiles/README.md

     go get -u github.com/rickb777/servefiles/v3

+## MaxAge

+User agents can cache responses.
+This http server enables easy support for two such mechanisms:

+ * Conditional requests (using `etags`) allow the response to be sent only when it has changed
+ * MaxAge response headers allow the user agent to cache entities until some expiry time.

+Note that conditional requests (RFC7232) and MaxAge caching (RFC7234) can work together as required.
+Conditional requests still require network round trips, whereas caching removes all network round-trips until the entities reach their expiry time.

 ## v3

 Version 3 brings Go module support.
 Also, `brotli` encoding is supported alongside `gzip` encoding.
 Brotli now has widespread implementation in most browsers.
 You can compress your textual assets (including Javascript, CSS, HTML, SVG etc) using Brotli and/or Gzip as part of your build pipeline, uploading both the original and compressed files to your production server's asset directories.
 Brotli compression takes longer than Gzip but produces more compact files.
 Compression is, of course, optional.

+## Earlier versions

+Earlier versions do not support Go modules, nor `brotli` encoding, although `gzip` encoding is supported.

 ## Status